What Would You Do (WWYD): 8 Considerations to Choosing a Law School

 Miami Law’s innovative program encourages students to consider various types of law to practice within diverse professional settings.
 Students can explore 18 areas of study with robust curricular offerings in each, nine clinics spanning several practice areas, five law journals, and three advocacy teams, including the only International Moot Court program in the U.S. For those seeking an interdisciplinary or global legal education, Miami Law offers 20+ joint degree programs and 25+ study-abroad opportunities in 13 countries.

 #4.
-Varied Offerings - Does the school provide curricular and extracurricular offerings that allow you to engage with various areas of law?
+Varied Offerings - Does the law school provide curricular and extracurricular offerings that allow you to engage with various areas of law?

 If you are unsure what area of law interests you, it is helpful to explore various types of law both inside and outside of class.
 Outside of the traditional classroom setting, Miami Law prepares students for practice through experiential learning via field placements, externships, and practicums and encourages students to stay apprised of niche and developing areas of law through advanced short courses.
 The 55+ student-run organizations provide excellent opportunities for students to interact with peers and network with alumni and other practitioners.